Joaquim00/Maquistle/README.md

-## JNDLE 字道 —— 倉頡版 Wordle
+## Maquistle —— Wordle for Macanese Creole

-原本嘅設計者同 programmer 係 Josh Wardle。
+Original version by Josh Wardle.
+This is forked from github.com/vatnid/jndle